work about resume contact

 Dual-Audience Experience

-Introduced clear distinctions between user and business experiences, designing tailored flows for both audiences within one platform.
+Tailored flows for both user and business audiences within one platform.

 Scalable Design System

-Designed and implemented a scalable component library in Figma, creating consistency across the product and supporting faster iteration.
+A component library in Figma, built for consistency and faster iteration.

 Reflection